ruby/ruby/doc/yjit/yjit.md

   - Avoid classes that wrap objects if you can
   - Avoid methods that just call another method, trivial one-liner methods
 - Try to write code so that the same variables always have the same type
-- Use `while` loops if you can, instead of C methods like `Array#each`
-  - This is not idiomatic Ruby, but could help in hot methods
 - CRuby method calls are costly.
 Avoid things such as methods that only return a value from a hash or return a constant.

 You can also use the `--yjit-stats` command-line option to see which bytecodes cause YJIT to exit, and refactor your code to avoid using these instructions in the hottest methods of your code.